-In the last four DM Review articles, I laid a solid foundation for building a data warehouse.
+In the prior four articles in this section, I laid a solid foundation for building a data warehouse.
 We have done a careful job of gathering all the overlapping design constraints; we have established a good set of boundaries with all the groups we interact with; we have captured a perfect subset of changed data to feed our data extraction; and we have described common misunderstandings about dimensional models.